aws/aws-graviton-getting-started/SIMD_and_vectorization.md

 A lot of the applications and libraries already taking advantage of Arm's Advanced-SIMD, yet this guide is written for developers writing new code or libraries.
 We'll guide on various ways to take advantage of these instructions, whether through compiler auto-vectorization or writing intrinsics.

 Later we'll explain how to build portable code, that would detect in runtime which instructions are available at the specific cores, so developers can build one binary that support cores with different capabilities.
-For example, to support one binary that would run on Graviton1, Graviton2, and arbiterary set of Android devices with Arm v8.x support.
+For example, to support one binary that would run on Graviton1, Graviton2, and arbitrary set of Android devices with Arm v8.x support.

 ## Compiler-driven auto-vectorization